Developer-Autodesk/viewer-javascript-tutorial/prerequisites.md

   - Make the inflated directory your current directory

-The tutorial instructions, from now on, assumes you are running all commands from the *workflow-node.js-view.and.data.api* directory.
+The tutorial instructions, from now on, assume you are running all commands from the *workflow-node.js-view.and.data.api* directory.